moodle-an-hochschulen/moodle-atto_styles/README.md

 Changes
 -------

+* 2016-05-26 - Adding behat feature testing block and inline styles, no functionality change - Credits to Janek Lasocki-Biczysko
 * 2016-03-03 - Bugfix: Adding 2 classes for inline styling failed on Moodle 3.0.x - Credits to clementpr and Davo Smith
 * 2016-02-10 - Change plugin version and release scheme to the scheme promoted by moodle.org, no functionality change
 * 2016-01-01 - Check compatibility for Moodle 3.0, no functionality change